On this page you will find information on the following categories:

 The Contract value is for £12k which consists of a cut bi-weekly during the grass cutting season of all open spaces within the Parish Council's remit, including maintenance.

-The Parish Council hold a contract with TP Jones Accountants at a value of £300 per annum, which will end on 31st March 2021.
-On the 1st April, the rolling contract will be held with Autela Payroll Services at a value of £400 per annum.
-This contract will include management of payroll and pensions for all emaployees.
+The Parish Council hold a rolling contract with Autela Payroll Servies at a value of £400 per annum.
+This contract includes management of payroll and pensions for all employees.

-The Parish Council hold a contract with 2Commune Ltd who provide the Parish Council website, domain name and email account for the Clerk.
-This is an annual contract which is renewed in January of every year.
+The Parish Council hold a contract with 2Commune Ltd who provide the Parish Council website, domain name and email accounts for the Clerk and all Council members.
+This is an annual contract which is renewed annually.

 Trade Waste & Litter Contract